Terms & Conditions

 II.
 Conclusion of Contract

-1. Upon a booking request from the guest, a hotel accommodation contract (hereinafter referred to as the “Contract”) is established with the corresponding acceptance by the hotel.
-The hotel is free to accept the request in writing, orally, in text form (email, fax), or implicitly by performance.
+1. A hotel accommodation contract (hereinafter referred to as "contract") is formed when the hotel accepts a booking request from the guest.
+The hotel is free to accept the booking request in writing, orally, in text form (email, fax), or implicitly by providing the service.

-2. Contractual partners are the hotel and the guest.
-If a third party makes the booking for the guest, they shall be liable to the hotel as the ordering party together with the guest as joint debtor for all obligations under the contract, unless the guest confirms in writing or by actual use of the booked service that the booking was made on their behalf.
-Regardless, every ordering party is required to forward all booking-relevant information, in particular these General Terms and Conditions, to the guest.
+2. The contracting parties are the hotel and the guest.
+If a third party makes the booking for the guest, they are liable to the hotel as the booker together with the guest as joint debtor for all obligations under the contract, unless the guest confirms in writing or by actually utilizing the booked service that the booking was made for them.
+Regardless, every booker is obliged to forward all booking-relevant information, particularly these General Terms and Conditions, to the guest.

-3. The subletting or re-letting of the rooms provided, as well as their use for purposes other than accommodation, require the prior written consent of the hotel.
+3. The subletting or re-letting of the provided rooms as well as their use for purposes other than accommodation requires the prior written consent of the hotel.

 III.
 Services, Prices, Payment

-1. The hotel is obligated to reserve the rooms booked by the guest in accordance with these General Terms and Conditions and to provide the agreed services.
+1. The hotel is obliged to keep the rooms booked by the guest available according to these General Terms and Conditions and to provide the agreed services.

-2. The guest is obligated to pay the applicable or agreed prices of the hotel for the room rental and any additional services used by him.
-This also applies to services and expenses incurred by the hotel for third parties at the request of the guest or the purchaser.
+2. The guest is obliged to pay the prices valid or agreed for the room rental and the further services used by him.
+This also applies to hotel services and expenses towards third parties initiated by the guest or the orderer.

-4. The prices may be changed by the hotel if the guest subsequently wishes to change the number of booked rooms, the hotel's service, or the booked length of stay and the hotel agrees.
+4. The prices may be changed by the hotel if the guest wishes to subsequently change the number of booked rooms, the hotel services, or the duration of stay and the hotel agrees to this.

-6. The hotel is entitled to demand an appropriate advance payment or security deposit of up to 100% of the total payment obligation at the time of contract conclusion or thereafter.
-The amount of the advance payment and its due date may be contractually agreed in writing.
-The hotel is also entitled to declare due at any time the outstanding claims incurred during the guest's stay at the hotel by issuing an interim invoice and to demand immediate payment.
-A payment default even of just one interim invoice entitles the hotel to withhold all further services and to make the fulfillment of services dependent on collateral up to 100% of the remaining payment.
+6. The hotel is entitled to demand a reasonable advance payment or security deposit of up to 100% of the total payment obligation upon conclusion of the contract or afterwards.
+The amount of the advance payment and its due date can be agreed in writing in the contract.
+Furthermore, the hotel is entitled to demand immediate payment of claims accumulated during the guest's stay by issuing an interim invoice.
+A payment default of even one interim invoice entitles the hotel to withhold all further services and to make the fulfillment of services dependent on a security deposit of up to 100% of the outstanding payment.

 7. The guest may only offset or reduce a claim of the hotel with an undisputed or legally established claim.